top of page

 The Arboricultural Method Statement sets out how works are to be carried out in a way that protects retained trees.

-Depending on the proposal, it may deal with matters such as access, demolition, surfacing, excavation, level changes, service installation, and other operations taking place close to trees and within RPAs.
+Depending on the proposal, it may deal with matters such as access, demolition, surfacing, excavation, level changes, service installation, and other operations taking place close to trees or within Root Protection Areas.

-A Tree Protection Plan is produced at this stage by showing how retained trees are to be protected on site during the works.
+A Tree Protection Plan is produced at this stage, showing how retained trees are to be protected on site during the works.
 It will typically include protective fencing, ground protection measures, construction exclusion zones, and other control measures needed to reduce the risk of damage during construction.

 Where required, Arboricultural Clerk of Works input can be provided throughout the construction stage, typically including supervision and site monitoring.